Sharon - Given 6 months to live

 stairs.
 After a series of tests, the consultant diagnosed Sharon with a rare, life-threatening

-, which stemmed from Multiple Myeloma, an incurable bone
+disease called Amyloidosis, which stemmed from Multiple Myeloma, an incurable bone

 marrow cancer.
 Numerous protein particles had attached themselves to the lining of Sharon's